OSMNames/OSMNames/docs/implementation/processing.rst

 Create Hierarchy
 ----------------

-In order to create the *display_name* the parent feature of every feature is determined with the following function:
+In order to create the *display_name*, the parent feature of every feature is determined with the following function:

 .. code-block:: sql